Serena Williams Pregnant: Athlete Announces She’s Expecting A Baby With Her Fiance

 Sports Illustrated was the first to deliver the news that Serena Williams is pregnant.
 The 35-year-old tennis superstar announced that she was engaged to Ohanian back in December, and this child will mark the first child for both.

-But here’s what’s interesting: the last time that Serena was seen on the court was at the Australian Open, with her sister Venus.
+But here’s what’s interesting.
+The last time that Serena was seen on the court was at the Australian Open with her sister Venus.
 She pulled out of Indian Wells and Miami last month, claiming that she had a knee injury.
-But now, some sports professional are speculating that she was pregnant at the time she won the Australian Open, and that she was out because she was protecting her baby.
+But now, some sports professional are speculating that she was pregnant at the time she won the Australian Open, and she dropped out of the Miami tournament because she was protecting her baby.

 Serena Williams Announces She’s Pregnant on Snapchat (Photos) https://t.co/m6r5tW32RU pic.twitter.com/8bS348Gi3A